Chapter 13 Special Topics on Reporting Simulation Results

 tree_title = "Drivers of Bias for LR method" )

 We force more leaves to get at some more nuance.
-We again immediately see, for the LR method, that bias is large when we have non-zero size coefficient and large alpha value.
+We again immediately see, for the LR method, that bias is large when we have non-zero size coefficient and a large alpha value.
 Then, when \(J\) is small, bias is even larger.

 13.3 Analyzing results with few iterations per scenario

-One tool to handle this is aggregation: if you use visualization methods that average across scenarios, those averages will have more precise estimates of (average) performance.
-Do not, by contrast, trust the bundling approaches–the MCSEs will make your boxes wider, and give the impression that there is more variation across scenarios than there really is.
-Regression approaches can be particularly useful: the regressions will effectively average performance across scenario, and give summaries of overall trends.
-You can even fit random effects regression, specifically accounting for the noise in the scenario-specific performance measures.
-For more on this approach see Gilbert and Miratrix (2024).
+One tool to handle few iterations is aggregation: if you average across scenarios, those averages will have more precise estimates of (average) performance than the estimates of performance within the scenarios.
+Do not, by contrast, trust the bundling approach–the MCSEs will make your boxes wider, and give the impression that there is more variation across scenarios than there really is.

 13.3.1 Example: ClusterRCT with only 100 replicates per scenario